wireload/WKTextView/README.markdown

 	[textView setAutoresizingMask:CPViewWidthSizable | CPViewHeightSizable];
 	[textView setDelegate:self];

 The view needs to load resources such as `editor.html` and `wyzihat.js`.
-Wait for the `richTextEditorDidLoad:` delegate call before using.
+Wait for the `textViewDidLoad:` delegate call before using.

 ## License